 Eggs & Candy

 Eggs are also a big part of Easter in Denmark.
 Eggs are often served at Påskefrokost, and egg tosses are a popular activity.
 Royal Copenhagen produces a new porcelain Easter egg each year, which can be opened and filled with candy.

 Speaking of candy, Danes on average eat eight kilos of sweets per person, per year.
 Yikes!

 Danish Easter candy fails to impress me… it’s the usual assortment of licorice in awkward combinations and lots of marzipan.
 Someone really needs to enlighten them about chocolate and peanut butter!

-There’s not much going on for Easter here in Little England, mostly I’m just gleeful about not having to go to work.
+There’s not much going on for Easter here in my world, mostly I’m just gleeful about not having to go to work.

 In Denmark, we get 6 weeks of paid leave per year and the year runs from May to May… that means I have to use up all of my days by May 1, or I’ll lose them.
 So I’ve stacked my remaining days against the Easter holidays and I’m off work until April 20th!!!